graphile/starter/README.md

 ```

 Hopefully all has gone well.
 If not, step through the remaining tasks in the
-heroku-setup script and fix each task as you go.
+Heroku-setup script and fix each task as you go.
 We've designed the script so
-that if your superuser credentials are wrong, or the heroku app already exists,
+that if your superuser credentials are wrong, or the Heroku app already exists,
 you can just edit the settings and try again.
 All other errors will probably
 need manual intervention.
 Verbosity is high so you can track exactly what
 happened.